 The sickness that took the life of Auntie Esi occurred on December 10, 2014.
 She was finally hospitalized at Korle Bu Teaching Hospital, Accra.
 Family and friends visited, and prayed for her recovery, but survival was not God’s plan for her at this time.
 On the morning of Thursday, July 3, 2014, the Lord called her to rest.
 Roberta Chukwuma Amoah, a loving Christian mother, will forever be remembered for her philanthropic lifestyle and unselfish service offered to her family, church, district, pastors and the Ghanaian state.

 Celebrating the Life of the Late Mad.
 Roberta Chukwuma Amoah.
 Program for Burial Service.
 Held on Sunday, August 31, 2014 at the Madina Central Seventh-day Adventist Church premises, Rawlings Circle, Madina-Accra.

 Pr.
 Charles N. E. Amoah, Son.
 Interview by author, August 26, 2016, at Valley View University Librarian’s Office on Friday, August 26, 2016.

-This article, submitted in September 2016, was researched and written by Oppong Kenneth, a Teaching Assistant and an Assistant Chaplain at Valley View University, Techiman Campus, under the supervision of Assoc.
-Professor Abiodun A. Adesegun, Ph.D while as an MA, Biblical and Theological Studies (Church History) student at Adventist University of Africa, Kenya.
+This article, submitted in September 2016, was researched and written by Kenneth Oppong, a Teaching Assistant and an Assistant Chaplain at Valley View University, Techiman Campus, under the supervision of Assoc.
+Professor Abiodun A. Adesegun, Ph.D while a Masters student (in Biblical and Theological Studies–Church History) at Adventist University of Africa, Kenya.